-Signed (Principal or Designee) Designee) Official Position
+Signed (Principal or Designee) Official Position

-After completing the above form, send it to the CIAC, 30 Realty Drive, Cheshire, CT 06410 or Fax (203) 250-134
+After completing the above form, send it to the CIAC, 3 0 Realty Drive, Cheshire, CT 06410 or Fax (203) 250-1345.

-APPROVAL OF HOST ST TATE ASSOCIATION
+APPROVAL OF HOS T STATE ASSOCIATION

-I recommend that this meet be (SANCTIONED) (NOT SA NCTIONED) Date
+I recommend that this meet be (SANCTIONED) (NO T SANCTIONED) Date

 Signature of State Executive State

 Comments:

-(If you sanction the event, send copies of this form to the ex
+(If you sanction the event, send copies of this form to the executive officer of the high school association in each

 state named in the application.
-If the event is not sanctioned , return the form to the applicant.)
+If the event is not sancti- oned, return the form to the applicant.)

-ENDORSEMENT OF 1 INVITED STATES
+ENDORSEMENT OF INVITED STATES

 We (SANCTION) (DO NOT SANCTION) Date

 If not sanctioned, reason

 Limitations / Comments

 Signed State